Genetic testing gives people the chance to learn if their family history of breast cancer is due to an inherited gene mutation.

 Learn more about risk-lowering options for women at higher risk.

 People who test positive for a BRCA1/2 mutation are encouraged to share this information with their family members who may be at risk.
-This can be a difficult task.
-A parent who tests positive may find dealing with the possibility that his/her child is at risk harder than dealing with his/her own risk.
+This can be hard.

 Getting a negative BRCA1/2 test result is usually seen as good news.
-However, this news can also cause awkward feelings around relatives who have had cancer or who test positive for a BRCA1/2 mutation.
-And for some, knowing they do not have a mutation may give a false sense of security of not being at risk of breast cancer.
+However, sometimes this news can cause awkward feelings around relatives who have had cancer or who test positive for a BRCA1/2 mutation.

 BRCA1/2 testing may also have an emotional impact on family members.